rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 A collection of files for a specific operating system (OS) that you use to create or rebuild a server.
 Rackspace provides prebuilt images.
 You can also create custom images from servers that you have launched.
-Custom images can be used for data backups or as golden images for additional servers.
+Use custom images for data backups or as golden images for additional servers.

 ### Launch configuration